Grant Nicholas

+As frontman of Feeder, he has gained three platinum-certified albums, three gold-certified and one silver-certified album, two Kerrang awards, a Brit Award nomination, twenty top 40 singles, two silver-certified singles, one gold-certified single, one platinum-certified single and an induction into the Kerrang Radio Hall of Fame.

 Early years

-Nicholas was born in Newport, South Wales, but grew up in Pwllmeyric, near Chepstow.
+Nicholas was born in Newport, South Wales, but grew up in Pwllmeyric near Chepstow.
 He was educated at Monmouth School.
 He performed in public for the first time at the age of 11 at school, and gained four O-levels (the predecessor to GCSEs), including an A grade in Art.

 In school, Nicholas played the trumpet, and joined his first band, Sweet Leaf (named after a song by Black Sabbath, who were his favourite band in his school years, and the first he saw play live, at the Colston Hall in Bristol).
 He was promised his first guitar by his parents, as an incentive to pass his exams.
 He received the guitar, an Aron Les Paul copy after passing them.

-Grant says he didn't like the "cattle market" aspects of school and didn't work hard.
+Grant says he did not like the "cattle market" aspects of school and didn't work hard.
 His favourite bands at school included heavy metal bands such as Judas Priest and Black Sabbath.

 Guitars

 Nicholas' "signature guitar" is a 1967 Sunburst Fender Jazzmaster.
 In addition to this, he also owns a 1964 Silver Jazzmaster (often tuned differently when used live) and another Sunburst 59 Jazzmaster.
 He is using Fender Telecasters more and more and has a 73 Sunburst Fender Telecaster a 63 Black Telecaster and a Blue Standard Telecaster.

-His other guitars include a Cherry Red Gibson SG, a Fender Bellmaster, a Green Custom Jazzbird, a Green Jazzmaster (which he destroyed at Feeder's headline set at Download 2005 and later said he regretted it, but still has the neck to make a new guitar with), a Gibson Firebird,a custom ESP "Gibstang", a Sunburst Gibson J-200 Acoustic and a natural finish Yamaha acoustic (for recording).
+His other guitars include a Cherry Red Gibson SG, a Fender Bellmaster, a Green Custom Jazzbird, a Green Jazzmaster (which he destroyed at Feeder's headline set at Download 2005 and later said he regretted it, but still has the neck to make a new guitar with), a Gibson Firebird, a custom ESP "Gibstang", a Sunburst Gibson J-200 Acoustic and a natural finish Yamaha acoustic (for recording).
 He uses a variety of different pedals and effects to produce the distinctive Feeder sound.
 His main amplifiers are: Vox AC30s, Fender Twins, Boogie and Marshall + Marshall and Orange Speaker Cabinets.